brson/contract-game/doc/notes.md

 client implementation with [polkadot.js], and some concluding thoughts.

+A lot of this post is tedious details, but I've tried to summarize some of the useful bits in the ["learnings and tips"][lat] section near the end.

 This project began on 2021/01/01, and continued in small bursts through 2021/03/01.
 Along the way we changed the exact revisions of the software